***NEW FLU ANNOUNCEMENT AUGUST 2021**

-Due to COVID-19 we have made arrangements to run our drop in clinics at The Globe Hotel just three doors down from our shop.
+Due to COVID-19 we have continued our arrangements to run our drop in clinics at The Globe Hotel just three doors down from our shop.
 This will allow us to maintain social distancing whilst administering your flu vaccine and help to keep everyone safe and comfortable.
+The service has been extended to COVID-19 jabs this service and the premises have served us well.

-We will also be visiting village halls in Lorton and Broughton to hold some sessions, making it more convenient for those who would like to be vaccinated closer to home.
+We will also be visiting Broughton Village Hall to hold some sessions, making it more convenient for those who would like to be vaccinated closer to home.

 Please watch our facebook page for announcements on the service.

-For the last 8 seasons we have offered a very well received ‘drop in’ service with very short waiting times, and aim to offer that same service this season.
-Our service has proven to be extremely popular and we have vaccinated more than any other UK pharmacy for the last 4 seasons.
+For the last 9 seasons we have offered a very well received ‘drop in’ service with very short waiting times.
+This year we plan to add the option to book appointments both online and over the phone to supplement our usual offering.
+Our service has proven to be extremely popular and we have been one of the largest pharmacy providers in UK pharmacy since we started our service.

 Who should receive the flu jab?